Mantel makes history with second Booker fiction prize

 Malaysia's Tan Twan Eng made it to the Booker longlist with his first novel "The Gift of Rain" in 2007 and was shortlisted in 2012 for "The Garden of Evening Mists".

-"Swimming Home" by playwright and novelist Deborah Levy explores the devastating effect depression can have on apparently stable people.
+"Swimming Home" by playwright and novelist Deborah Levy explores the devastating effect depression can have on apparently stable people, and has been described by the author as a "page-turner about sorrow".

-Research by the Guardian newspaper showed that Mantel's Wolf Hall sold 35,900 copies before the award was announced and nearly 600,000 afterwards.
+Research by the Guardian newspaper showed that Mantel's Wolf Hall, for example, sold 35,900 copies before the award was announced and nearly 600,000 afterwards.